-If you have a specific inquiry regarding Covid-19 and your pregnancy/maternity care please contact us on 01695 656604 this number is available 24 hours per day, seven days a week.
+If you have a specific inquiry regarding Covid-19 and your pregnancy/maternity care, please contact us on 01695 656604.
+We are available 24 hours per day, seven days a week.

 For non-Covid-19 related concerns regarding your pregnancy, please continue to use:

 Unfortunately, we are unable to provide advice on employment related issues.

 Please continue to attend your antenatal appointments as scheduled including any with your community midwife at your GP surgery.

 You can bring one asymptomatic adult with you to all your ultrasound scan and antenatal appointments.
 Antenatal appointments which take place in community settings will be subject to the restrictions put in place by the GP practice or health centre.